 5 simple ways to engage and motivate learners

-There are five key learner engagement tactics that can make a huge difference to boosting a learner’s enthusiasm for new knowledge and skills.
-What’s great about these tactics is that they can be applied across different courses.
-In fact, these learner engagement tips can be considered as best practices for motivating every learner, no matter the type of training content.
+The following five key learner engagement techniques can boost a learner’s enthusiasm for new knowledge and skills.
+What’s great about these engagement strategies is that they work across different courses.
+And are best practices for motivating every learner, no matter the type of training content.

 1. Set clear learning goals

-Learners perform better when they know what exactly is expected of them.
-Setting and communicating clear learning goals in a language that they can relate to is one of the key learner engagement strategies for capturing an audience’s attention right from the start.
+Learners perform better when they know what’s expected of them.
+Setting and communicating clear learning goals is a vital learner engagement strategy.

 2. Make learning convenient

-Do the same with assessment activities.
-When an assessment takes less than fifteen minutes to complete, completion rates always increase.
+Did you know?
+When an assessment takes under fifteen minutes to complete, completion rates of the learning program increase.

 3. Get creative with course content